Coinstar: Coinstar kiosks

 The coin-counting processing fee, deducted from the total once coins have been counted, is 12.5% in the US, 11.9% in Canada, 10.9% in Ireland, and 10.9% in the UK, unless the kiosk is located inside a bank branch, in which case this fee will not apply for account holders and the money can be directly deposited into an account by a teller.
 Some machines may offer a lower rate; in this case the store hosting the machine has subsidized the rate.

-A newer service enables users to use their coins to buy a gift card from merchants without the usual fee ("no fee") — including such retailers as Starbucks, Amazon.com, Banana Republic, Gap, Regal Entertainment Group, Old Navy, iTunes, J.C.
+A newer service enables users to use their coins to buy a gift card from merchants without the usual fee ("no fee")—including such retailers as Starbucks, Amazon.com, Banana Republic, Gap, Regal Entertainment Group, Old Navy, J.C.
 Penney, CVS Pharmacy, and Overstock.com.
 Select grocery retailers, including SuperValu and Stop & Shop, are also participating in the "no fee" offers.
-If the user chooses the fee-free option, the machine issues a plastic gift card or, in the case of online merchants like Amazon.com, a voucher with a redemption code.
+If the user chooses the fee-free option, the machine issues a plastic gift card or, in the case of online merchants like Amazon.com, a voucher with a redemption code valid only for a single use, where after any remaining balance is forfeit regardless of amount.

 US and UK users also have the option of donating their change to a selected charity.
 By 2006, Outerwall has raised more than $20 million for charities including the American Red Cross Disaster Relief fund, Leukemia and Lymphoma Society, and UNICEF's Trick or Treat program.

 Outerwall has processed more than 350 billion coins in its nearly two decades of operation, with an average transaction amount of about $38.
 The largest single transaction was $13,000 in pennies from a man in Alabama.

 As of August 2021, more than 7,000 Coinstar kiosks in 46 states were equipped with Coinme, enabling customers to convert cash to cryptocurrency.

 Competition

-In some sections of the UK., regional banks have begun offering free coin-counting services in the amount of a gift card.
+In some sections of the UK, regional banks have begun offering free coin-counting services in the amount of a gift card.
 Refunds are often given in cash rather than in the form of a gift card.
 In some cases, it is not even necessary for the customer to have an account at the bank; the free service is offered as a way to attract new business from individuals who are not current account holders.
 TD Bank's "Penny Arcade" coin counters were free and available to both customers and non-customers in many branches, but as of November 2010, the bank charges a 6% fee for non-customers to use the machine.
 In May 2016, in the wake of a New York state lawsuit over accuracy, TD Bank said that it had suspended use of its Penny Arcade machines and would be removing them from all of its locations.